axieinfinity/ronin-documentation/docs/node-operators/mainnet/introduction.md

 import DocCardList from '@theme/DocCardList'; import {findSidebarItem} from '@site/src/sidebarUtils';

-# Introduction to node setup
+# Introduction to node installation
 If you’re interested in setting up a node on the Ronin mainnet, here are some hardware recommendations and guides on different methods of installation.
 If you're looking for testnet installation guides, see [Saigon testnet](node-operators/testnet).

 ## Prerequisites